Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also requires an additional `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
 This value is not validated in any way, but it needs to be present for the request to succeed.

-However, because this is a JavaScript-based client, the streams returned by the endpoint require additional work to be usable.
-Here's an example of how they look:
+However, because this is a JavaScript-based client, it's not subject to the same luxuries as the `ANDROID` client, meaning the streams returned by the endpoint require additional work to be usable.
+We can get the stream metadata, but this is how it looks:

 ```json
 {